mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 20. P1/P2/P3 are complete; isolated every-subject proof remains RED because no candidate exists.
 Formation Clean A/B, packing and execution cannot begin.
-21. A fresh canonical-document replay leaves every structural proof green but `proof:perf` RED at +16.0% JSON against the 15% guard (2,022 ns versus 1,742 ns).
-The document-only diff is not causal and the RED result is not waived.
+21. A prior canonical-document replay left every structural proof green but sampled `proof:perf` RED at +16.0% JSON.
+The 2026-07-30 P4 owner-authority replay is green at +7.3% (1,870 ns versus 1,742 ns), with strict TypeScript, focused 41/41 + 8/8 + 8/8 + 6/6 + 13/13, package 14/14
+    files and 134/134 tests, build and every structural proof green.
+This updates the live package guard only; neither noisy point is formal ≥10× admission evidence.
 22. Root's reopening condition is not met.
 Even at the optimistic native yardstick bootstrap highs, a qualifying candidate must be 1.9614×/1.6144× faster than native on scale-4/8 immutable results while adding the omitted generic parser semantics.
 The offset-return idea names no source for that gain and was not implemented.
+23. P4 did not implement its dispatched Sol designs.
+RSR, CISF and CTPT remain unimplemented design evidence.
+Luna substituted F1/F2/F3 in one runtime;
+    all 432 genuine JSON mechanism rows are below `1x`.
+24. Luna's 432 CSS rows time a handwritten recursive-descent body shared by control and candidate.
+That body reaches none of F1/F2/F3 and is neither idiomatic parse-that nor the 1,653-row full-CSS denominator.
+It grants zero mechanism, consumer, coverage or formation credit.
+25. Corrected jury A1 `3297c808…` changes only the RSR expansion and Sol denominator hash plus mechanical receipt/seal bindings.
+It preserves P4 `REJECT/FOLD`.
+P5-EUW is the sole bounded next falsifier, not a candidate.

-## Next executable transaction — P4
+## Next executable transaction — P5-EUW fatal preflight

-Resume B.W0 after complete P3.
-Every P1–P3 replacement family is terminally retired; root P4 reopen `d1df0f01…` authorizes isolated novelty research only.
+Resume B.W0 from owner audit `270feca` and root A1 intake `709dcac8…`.
+Every
+P1–P4 implementation family is retired or unimplemented.
+Exactly one isolated Luna preflight is active; owner source and owner prototype paths remain held.

 ### Subject

-The direct closure-kernel cut is complete and killed at `19c1e12`; the post-P3 feasibility yardstick is sealed at `605a1ae`.
-Consume the independent Sol architecture and Luna executable-prototype receipts, then run one fresh Sol adjudication across both.
-P4 must retain at least three genuinely new mechanisms long enough to falsify them on live M2 `jsonParser` and a Value-owned full-CSS-shaped product.
-Keep CSS grammar/domain types in Value.
+Await the sealed output of Luna task `019fb16a-09d7-7d80-ae5f-3d894e25855d`, then require one fresh-Sol adjudication before any owner action.
+EUW makes routine mismatch use one frozen singleton exception caught only at root/choice/repeat/recover ownership boundaries while success returns a cursor and writes the ordinary final value.
+It may not add a region, journal, tape, compiler, VM, scanner, fallback, wrapper, second executor or public surface.

 ### Required laws